arturschuch/quotation-api/README.md

 # quotation-api

-API to get currency quotation on determinated date consulting on Brazil central bank web site: http://www4.bcb.gov.br/pec/taxas/batch/cotacaomoedas.asp?id=txtodas
+API to get currency quotation on determinated date.

+The data source used will be the Brazilian central bank CSV file available at: http://www4.bcb.gov.br/pec/taxas/batch/cotacaomoedas.asp?id=txtodas

 It was created the function currencyQuotation that return the quotation of "from" to "to"